MightyNipple/Turtle/README.md

 # Description
 Skeleton of a game engine
 # How to make
-In UNIX create a folder in root directory and run "cmake .. && make"
+In UNIX create a folder in root directory of a project and run "cmake .. && make"